julia-igosheva/intro-to-ai/Logistic Regression/README.md

-# intro-to-ai
+# Logistic Regression
-CS440: Into to Artificial Intelligence: Logistic Regression
+CS440: Into to Artificial Intelligence

 Given a training data that consists of various 8x8 matrices that represent handwritten images of a number digit between 0 and 9, my neural network was trained to be able to identify what the actual number really is.
 I assumed that the cost error would be high at first as no training has been done prior but as more images and training I fed the neural net, the accuracy should get higher and closer to 100%.
 I thought integrating 5-fold cross validation and backpropagation was a little challenging but eventually I did figure it out.
 The result is useful as it shows and suggests that a more complex neural network for image recognition can have a great impact on our society.